THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Also referred to as the “Genny”, this sail is very similar to a Jib, except that the clew comes back aft of the mast and overlaps the mainsail.
-Genoa’s are rated on a percentage, based on their area relative to the 100% foretriangle which is the area created by the forestay, the mast, and the deck.
-Starry Horizons will come with a Genoa from the factory, but given our cruising plans, we’re looking to buy at least one additional sail that will be better downwind and in light air.
-This leads us to:
+Also referred to as the “genny”, this sail is very similar to a jib, except that the clew comes back aft of the mast and overlaps the mainsail.
+Genoas are rated on a percentage, based on their area relative to the 100% foretriangle which is the area created by the forestay, the mast, and the deck.
+Starry Horizons has a genoa from the factory, and its a great sail for downwind when the winds are high.

 Hold on to your hats ladies and gentlemen, cause this is where it gets complicated.
 In general these sails are used for points of sail all the way from reaching to dead downwind, with some categories even capable of being used on a tight reach.
 You may hear general terms such as a “kite” or “chute” being used in reference to spinnakers, and that’s because they somewhat look like a parachute out in front of the boat.
 These sails are typically used in conjunction with a “sock” (aka snuffer) that makes deployment and retrieval relatively easy.
 Some asymmetrics can even be fitting with a furling system, top down or regular, that will allow it to be furled similar to our genoa.